rptetzloff/rptetzloff.github.io/_trials/2021-04-02-gf-sourdough-num-27.md

 ## Instructions

-This was divided into eight portions for hamburger buns, placed into a hamburger mold pan, brushed with water, and proofed for about ten hours in a hamburger bun mold, baked at 400º for 30 minutes covered in foil, then foil removed and baked for an additional 12 minutes.
+This was placed into a bread loaf pan with collar, brushed with water, and proofed for about ten hours, baked at 425º for 40 minutes covered in foil, then foil removed and baked for an additional 10 minutes.

 ## Notes

-These buns were soft with a crust that was easy to chew.
-It held up well to a bacon, egg, and avocado breakfast sandwich.
+This loaf was soft, with a very soft crust.
+It flattened out, but had great texture.